moejolloy/de-terrific-totes-project/Terraform-State_bucket/readme.md

-Connect to AWS with credentials
+Step 1: Connect to AWS with credentials

-Run ./set-up-bucket.sh
+Step 2: Run ./set-up-bucket.sh
+Step 3: Terraform init, plan and apply

+Bucket with statefile is called terraform-state-bucket-totedd-1402